Uruguay women's national football team

 The Uruguay women's national football team represents Uruguay in international women's football.

-The women's football section of the AUF started in 1996 and the first official competition of the national team took place in the 1998 South American Championship.
-The best performance to date in the South American Championship came in 2006 when Uruguay earned third place.
+The women's football section of the Uruguayan Football Association started in 1996, and the first official competition of the national team took place in the 1998 South American Championship.
+Separately, there was a women's football team representing Uruguay at least as early as 1962, when they played an international game at Estadio Belvedere against Argentina.
+The best performance to date in the South American Championship came in 2006, when Uruguay earned third place.

 Team image

 Nicknames

 The Uruguay women's national football team has been known or nicknamed as the "Las Celestes" or "Charrúas".

 Home stadium

 Uruguay plays their home matches on the Estadio Centenario.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.